Tatsu1020/self-supervised-dutch-dysarthria-asr/README.md

 - scripts
 	- `inference.py`: main script for the evaluation

-<sup>1</sup>The data is extracted from the [Domotica database](https://www.esat.kuleuven.be/psi/spraak/downloads/).\
+<sup>1</sup>The data is extracted from the [Domotica database](https://www.esat.kuleuven.be/psi/spraak/downloads/).
+Download the evaluation dataset from [here](https://drive.google.com/file/d/1sTwuLjvZLWidG__cZbXhPXFztZd17SUr/view?usp=sharing).
+Please unzip it locally under the root of the repository.\
 <sup>2</sup>This is a file containing transcriptions corresponding to each audio file.\
 <sup>3</sup>This is a dictionary for the models fine-tuned with control speakers.
 It can be the same as the one for the models fine-tuned without control speakers since appeared characters in the dataset are the same.
 However, the different ordered dictionary was used for the fine-tuning.
-Therefore, please use this to evaluate the models fine-tuned with control speakers.
+Therefore, please use this to evaluate the models fine-tuned with control speakers.\
+<sup>4</sup>The models can be downloaded from [here](https://drive.google.com/file/d/13p8o2pmzeZTEaoTip6a0xxfgQoaoIWiI/view?usp=sharing).
+Please unzip it locally under the root of the repository.

 ## Requirements
 1. Please install [Fairseq library](https://github.com/facebookresearch/fairseq) beforehand.
 For the library installation, please follow the original repo instruction.